paul-wolf/python_coding/class_design.rst

    def __init__(self, name, street, postcode, town, country):
        ...

 You then end up having many class instance variables that you have to manage.
 This causes a reader to have to scan the code more intensively to find out which variables get changed and when.
 It significantly degrades scanability of your code.
-It is better to use a Context Parameter variable:
+It is better to use a Parameter Consolidation variable:

 .. code:: python